yaikobzeray/dev-journal/activity_log.md

 Researched DACH region tech companies for potential opportunities.
 Strong demand for full-stack developers.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Tuesday, 21 May 2024 — Entry 2

+Defined a new .proto file for the user-service.
+Added request/response message types and a streaming RPC.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*